 ColumnWhat It CapturesNotes

-Risk DescriptionClear statement of the risk event and its potential impactWrite as "If [event], then [consequence]" for clarity
+Risk DescriptionClear statement of the risk event and its potential impactWrite as "If [event], then [consequence]."
+This format forces clarity.

-Risk OwnerPerson accountable for executing the response planMust not default to PM for all risks
+Risk OwnerPerson accountable for executing the response planDo not default every risk to the PM.
+Ownership must match expertise.

 Probability (1–5)Likelihood of the risk occurringDropdown: 1=Rare, 2=Unlikely, 3=Possible, 4=Likely, 5=Almost Certain